Teutons

-Julius Caesar described them as a Germanic people, a term he applied to all northern peoples located east of the Rhine, and later Roman authors followed his identification.
-On one hand, there is no direct evidence about whether or not they spoke a Germanic language, and evidence such as their name and the names of their rulers indicate at least a strong influence from Celtic languages.
-On the other hand the indications that classical authors gave about the homeland of the Teutones is considered by many scholars to show that they lived in an area associated with early Germanic languages, but not in an area associated with Celtic languages.
+Some generations later, Julius Caesar compared them to the Germanic peoples of his own time, and used this term for all northern peoples located east of the Rhine.
+Later Roman authors followed his identification.
+However, there is no direct evidence about whether they spoke a Germanic language.
+Evidence such as the tribal name, and the names of their rulers, as they were written up by Roman historians, indicates a strong influence from Celtic languages.
+On the other hand, the indications that classical authors gave about the homeland of the Teutones is considered by many scholars to show that they lived in an area associated with early Germanic languages, and not in an area associated with Celtic languages.

 Name

-The ethnonym is attested in Latin as Teutonēs or Teutoni (plural) or, more rarely, as Teuton or Teutonus (singular).
-It transparently derives from the Proto-Indo-European (PIE) stem *teuteh₂- ('people, tribe, crowd') attached to the suffix -ones, which is commonly found in both Celtic (Lingones, Senones, etc.) and Germanic (Ingvaeones, Semnones, etc.) tribal names during the Roman era.
-The stem apparently had a lower-class connotation, as opposed to an elite group or a ruling class and its original meaning in PIE times may have been 'the people under arms', as suggested by the Hittite tuzzi- and the Luwian tuta ('army').
+The ethnonym appears in Latin as Teutonēs or Teutoni in the plural, and less commonly as Teuton or Teutonus in the singular.
+It transparently originates from the Proto-Indo-European stem *tewtéh₂-, meaning "people, tribe, crowd," (e.g. the Celtic deity Teutates whose name is understood as "god of the tribe"), with the addition of the suffix -ones, which is frequently found in both Celtic (e.g., Lingones, Senones) and Germanic (e.g., Ingvaeones, Semnones) tribal names during the Roman period.
+The term conveys the idea of a "mass of people", in contrast to distinguished individuals—such as leaders or heroes—or those belonging to a more elite group.
+It may have originally meant "people under arms" in Proto-Indo-European, as suggested by the Hittite tuzzi- and the Luwian tuta ("army").